 All of the temp and fluid pressure sensors in this kit are using 1/8 NPT threads, note the IAT sensor is using 3/8 NPT.
 Before you install make sure to check where the sensors are going to be placed are 1/8 NPT and not 1/8 BSP.
 We will write an article on our blog which goes into more detail about this, including why we don’t think it’s a good idea to place oil pressure sensors into the block, rather mount them separate to the engine and run an AN line back to the sensor.
 If you would like more information or have questions relating to this, please feel free to contact us.

-We have a range of accessories that can be bought along with this kit to make installation of the sensors simpler and neater.
-For example the oil filter sandwich plates, these allow you to place the sandwich plate between your engine block and oil filter and have three 1/8 NPT ports you can use for sensors, such as Oil Temp and Oil Pressure.
+We have a range of accessories that can be bought along with this kit to make installation of the sensors or system simpler and neater.
+For example the first would be the OBD2 cable, this will allow for a plug and play installation for power for the units, and also allow to obtain some readouts which would also need to be hard wired into the control unit such as Speed & RPM, click on our OBDii cable page for more info.
+Another is the oil filter sandwich plates, these allow you to place the sandwich plate between your engine block and oil filter and have three 1/8 NPT ports you can use for sensors, such as Oil Temp and Oil Pressure.
 Using these plates make the installation of the oil temp and oil pressure sensors much more straight forward, saves removing factory sensors, or having to tap and weld a fitting into your sump for oil temp as an example.
 You will also need a sandwich plate adapter bolt for them which we also sell, before ordering, check which thread type your engine block uses for its oil filter to make sure one of the four adapters we sell will fit your motor.
 We also stock high quality stainless steel adapters, none of those cheap alloy units.
 Any questions in regards to these plates, feel free to contact us.

 Another useful accessory we sell for installation is the water temp sensor adapter hoses, these allow you to make a cut in your cars radiator hose, slip in the adapter and tighten with the supplied clamps and they have a 1/8 NPT port on top of them for your water temp sensor.
 Again this little product makes installing of the water temp sensor quick, simple and neat.
 We currently stock three different sizes that cater to a large range of different cars, just like the sandwich plate adapters, before ordering check the size of your radiator hose to make sure which you need to order for your car, any questions give us a yell.